TrafeX/home-assistant-config/README.md

 - A dashboard with graphs of all temperature, humidity and energy usage sensors
 - An energy dashboard with the solar production, grid usage and house consumption
 - Turn off the heating in the office when the workday is over
-- Blink the kids bedroom light when it's time to get up or go to sleep
+- Blink the kids bedroom lights when it's time to get up or go to sleep
 - Start the washing machine or dryer automatically when there is enough solar power available
 - Ask if the airconditioner should be turned on when the temperature is above a certain level
+- Warn when the temperature or humidity in any room goes beyond a certain threshold
+- Warn when one of the devices reports an error or malfunction

 ![Home Assistant dashboard](https://timdepater.com/projects/home-assistant-1.png "Home Assistant dashboard")